bhagadepravin/workshop/ranger-workshop.md

      * To check if PolicyCache is updated:
         * Check the last modified date/time stamp of the json file - should be a recent timestamp
         * Make some changes (add some user/resource) in any Ranger policy (& wait for 30 seconds) and see if Ranger plugin updates the same in the PolicyCache file.
-        * Or check Plugin Status Tab
 <img width="829" alt="image" src="https://user-images.githubusercontent.com/28974904/178189273-95b3e79a-f062-400d-a608-ea80869721bb.png">

-     * Or check Plugin Status Tab
+Or check Plugin Status Tab

 * **1.3.1 Make sure PolicyCache is getting updated**
 * If PolicyCache file is not getting updated, then here are a couple of things that we can do: